disnocen/dmix2/README.md

 # README

-This repository contains a demonstration of how DMix works[^aa].
+This repository contains a demonstration of how DMix works.
 The paper can be found at <https://www.researchgate.net/profile/Fadi-Barbara/publication/347266094_DMix_decentralized_mixer_for_unlinkability/links/60a3ec17a6fdcc74c1761384/DMix-decentralized-mixer-for-unlinkability.pdf>

-You can find a video [here](https://fadibarbara.it/owncloud/index.php/s/YfnedvpveDdzMle) on how to play the demo
+You can find a video [here](https://fadibarbara.it/owncloud/index.php/s/YfnedvpveDdzMle) on how to play the demo.

 ## TL;DR
 Just enter the directory of the repository, and do: